The Ultimate Guide to IVF Medications

 What if I miss a dose?

 Contact your clinic immediately.
 Do not double up on your next dose unless instructed.
-Use the TrackMyIVF app to set critical reminders so this never happens.
+Reminders can help reduce missed-dose risk, but your clinic should guide any correction.